DasDarki/protolsd/README.md

 ProtoLSD supports preprocessor directives.
 Preprocessor directives start with `#`.
 Preprocessor directives can have arguments which are passed in parentheses.
 If a preprocessor directive has no arguments, the parentheses can be omitted.

 ### Imports
-ProtoLSD supports importing other ProtoLSD files using the `import` keyword.
+ProtoLSD supports importing other ProtoLSD files and folders using the `import` keyword.
 The `import` keyword is followed by the path to the file to import.
 The path can be either an absolute path or a relative path.
 If the path is a relative path, it is relative to the directory of the importing file.
+Relative paths must start with `./` or `../`.
 ProtoLSD will resolve any imports recursively and generates the respective protobuf files and their includes.
-To disable this behavior, private imports can be used by using the `private` keyword before the `import` keyword, adding a `#private-import(global)` directive to the file, using the `#private-import` directive before the linebreak or semicolon to the `import` directive, or using a bang at the end of the import keyword.
+To disable this behavior, private imports can be used by using the `private` keyword before the `import` keyword, adding a `#private-import(global)` directive to the file, using the `#private-import` directive before the linebreak or semicolon, or using a bang at the end of the import path.

 Valid import examples:
 ```proto